 The right to counsel, embodied in the Sixth Amendment to the United States Constitution, is the primary safeguard of a defendant’s rights within the criminal justice system.
 Adequate representation ensures that all other rights – to be free from unlawful search and seizure, against self-incrimination, to confront witnesses, to a jury trial, etcetera – are protected.
 In 1963, the United States Supreme Court, in Gideon v.
 Wainwright, made clear that the right to counsel applies to every citizen, regardless of whether the defendants can afford to pay an attorney.
 Sadly, in the United States today, the right to counsel is not being enforced.
 Lack of standards, oversight and funding have led thousands of people to be processed without their right to counsel.

 More information about the scholarships, including detailed eligibility criteria, is available on the application forms.
 The scholarship application for NACDL training programs is available here.
-The Multi-Organizational Indigent Defense Training Scholarship Application is available here.
+The Multi-Organizational Public Defense Training Scholarship Application is available here.
 Answers to FAQs are available here.

 Gideon at 50 Project